kruize/autotune/design/MonitoringModeAPI.md

 | Short      | 1 day    | 6 hours   |
 | Medium     | 7 days   | 6 hours   |
 | Long       | 15 days  | 6 hours   |

+**Short Term**

+    Duration: 24 hours
+    Threshold: 6 hours

+**Duration**: The "duration" in the short-term analysis refers to the amount of historical data taken into account when assessing resource utilization.
+In this case, it covers the most recent 24 hours of data.

+**Threshold**: The "threshold" is an additional buffer period.
+It encompasses the 24-hour duration and extends an extra six hours.
+This buffer accommodates any potential data gaps or misses within the 24-hour window, ensuring a comprehensive analysis.

+**Medium Term**

+    Duration: 7 days
+    Threshold: 6 hours

+**Duration**: The "duration" for the medium-term analysis extends further into the past, considering resource data from the last seven days.
+It provides a broader perspective on resource trends and utilization.

+**Threshold**: Similar to the short term, the "threshold" for the medium term includes an extra buffer of six hours.
+This buffer complements the seven-day duration, accounting for any data discrepancies or gaps within that timeframe.

+**Long Term**

+    Duration: 15 days
+    Threshold: 6 hours

+**Duration**: The "duration" in the long-term analysis offers insights into resource utilization over a more extended period, encompassing data from the last 15 days.
+This extended timeframe allows for a comprehensive evaluation of resource patterns.

+**Threshold**: Like the short and medium terms, the "threshold" for the long term includes a buffer period of six hours.
+This buffer enhances the 15-day duration, ensuring that any missing or delayed data is considered during the analysis.

 ## CreateExperiment